 - Regular use of laxatives may change your body's ability to absorb vitamin D and calcium.
 This can lead to weakened bones.

-There are two types of antidiarrheal drugs, those that thicken the stool and those that slow intestinal spasms.
+There are two types of medicines that help stop diarrhea, those that thicken the stool and those that slow intestinal spasms.

 Thickening mixtures (such as psyllium) absorb water.
 This helps bulk up the stool and make it more firm.